 2. How quickly can you detect and respond to contain the threat?

 An effective incident response program should help an organization deal with ransomware, phishing, denial of service and other related attacks.
 This is the difference to spending a lot of money on an incident into something more manageable.

 First, your organization needs a formalized written Incident Response (IR) plan that spells out who, what and how response will be carried out.
 As with all cyber-security plans (business continuity and disaster recovery plans), an IR plan must be tested periodically to ensure its effectiveness and it should be updated with lessons learned after every invocation of the plan.
 Running such tests keeps the IR plan updated, while also critically helping to identify and fix weak points in the business.

 Do they have the technology that could recognize a breach?
-This could a Cyber-Security Monitoring service like we use at ChannelSOC or a host of others including, Intrusion Detection Systems (IDS), network access controls (NAC), Endpoint security, file integrity checking software, operating system (OS) and application logs along with network and firewall logs.
+This could be a security information and event management (SIEM) system service like we deliver or a host of others including, Intrusion Detection Systems (IDS), network access controls (NAC), Endpoint security, file integrity checking software, operating system (OS) and application logs along with network and firewall logs.

 IR plans must be revised frequently and especially as the company grows.
 Some of the other things to consider in your plan are: